A Philosophy of the Good for a Technically Mediated World

 Part IV: The Common World

-The Dutch Toeslagenaffaire serves as the book's primary case study, threading through all four parts.
+The Dutch Toeslagenaffaire serves as the book’s primary case study, threading through all four parts.
 Thousands of families were flagged, fined, and in many cases destroyed by an automated fraud-detection system that treated dual nationality as a risk indicator.
+The parents could not see the model that scored them.
+They could not contest the terms under which they were judged.
 The system worked, and the system was the problem.

 Philosophical Lineage